 On-Line Giving was introduced in 2013.
 Rather than making a contribution by check or in the collection basket, parishioners can arrange to have automatic deduction from their checking account or use their credit card.

 In 2014 under the direction of Father Sean, Tom Slickers, Ralph Fariello, Betty Buettner and Karen Leyendecker, the Mary, Mother of God website was initiated.
 The headings across the top of the screen are: Home, Information, Pastor’s Page, Education, Parish Life, Sacraments, Ministries and Espanol.
 The sub-topics included within each of these headings describes the many facets of the parish’s activities and are duplicated in Espanol.
 The heading, Sacraments, provides an overview of each of the seven sacraments with a short video produced by the Paulist Fathers.

 On the front page of the website, there is a welcome message from our Administrator, upcoming events, special announcements, messages for the parishioners and parents, death notice(s), on-line giving and access to the Photo Gallery of parish “happenings.”
 The latter was developed and managed by our volunteer parish photographer, Karen Leyendecker.
-In the Gathering Space a television screen transmits the opening page of the website.
+In the Gathering Space a television screen transmits the the upcoming events.

 During these years the Salesian Fathers assisted in the parish particularly during the summer and were very welcome guests.

 Closing out 2014 Deacon Chris Conroy became the Director of Education.